docQodly/docs/docs/language/basics/lang-parameters.md

 The same principles are used when methods are executed through dedicated commands, for example:

 ```4d
-CALL WORKER("myWorker","workerMethod","Hello",vName)
+callWorker("myWorker","workerMethod","Hello",vName)
 //pass the "Hello" string and vName variable as parameters to the workerMethod
 //in the context of the myWorker worker
 ```

 Data can also be **returned** from methods and class functions.
-For example, the following line is a statement that uses the built-in command, `Length`, to return the length of a string.
-The statement puts the value returned by `Length` in a variable called *MyLength*.
+For example, the following line is a statement that uses the built-in command, `length`, to return the length of a string.
+The statement puts the value returned by `length` in a variable called *MyLength*.
 Here is the statement:

 ```4d
-MyLength=Length("How did I get here?")
+MyLength=length("How did I get here?")
 ```

 Only one single output parameter can be declared per method or class function.